MODFLOW-ORG/modflow-devtools/docs/md/dfn.md

 The `modflow_devtools.dfn` module contains a parser for the legacy DFN format, a format-agnostic representation for input specifications, and a TOML conversion utility.

-We envision MODFLOW 6 and FloPy will use these utilities for a relatively short while the TOML migration is underway.
+We envision MODFLOW 6 and FloPy will use these utilities for a relatively short period while the TOML migration is underway.
 This will involve adapting automated code- and documentation-generation systems in both MF6 and FloPy to consume TOML rather than DFN files.
 When this is complete, these utilities should no longer be necessary.

 ## TOML conversion